 As the greatest generation and the baby boomers enter the twilight of their lives, more and more people move into skilled nursing facilities (also known as nursing homes).
 This can leave many aging people and their adult children wondering how they can afford this necessary care.

 Law Office of Matthew D. Scott has helped many families in Roseville and the surrounding area to plan for long-term care needs while also preserving their financial health.
-I can help you explore your options for protected vehicles to preserve your estate and navigate the process of applying for long-term care benefits.
-There is a better way, and I am dedicated to helping my clients find it.
+Our team can help you explore your options for protected vehicles to preserve your estate and navigate the process of applying for long-term care benefits.
+There is a better way, and we are dedicated to helping my clients find it.

 Preparing For The Future With Personalized Plans